btjones-me/getbibref/README.md

 # getbibref
-Small yet immensely useful python3 script using Tkinter to retrieve the bibtex reference from research paper DOIs using the [CrossRef REST api](https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md)
+Small yet useful python3 utility app using Tkinter to retrieve the bibtex reference from research paper DOIs using the [CrossRef REST api](https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md)

 Takes input in the form of a DOI "10.1098/rsta.2010.0348" and returns the Bibtex result e.g.